roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

+===

- ****** How to Get a Job at Fucking ****** byTheTalkMan© "If it's so amazing, then why don't you fuck it!?" she asked, her snotty tone returning.
+"If it's so amazing, then why don't you fuck it!?" she asked, her snotty tone returning.
 "If you love my tight cunt so my much, then give it the fucking it deserves!"
 Reminded that I did in fact hate this woman for what she was making me do.
 I made a vow to take my revenge.
 I vowed to make this bitch squeal.
 I reared back, sliding my cock out so only the tip was inside her before reversing course, driving my dick in her to the root again.

  "Ah, ohhhh!"
 Tori moaned.
 Gripping her hips hard, I began to work up a good rhythm, pumping in and out of her.